Get Help Now GET HELP NOW • CONFIDENTIAL & FREE (800) 516-4357

 With the immediate steps in place, ask for additional help.
 Call 911 and tell the operator your current location and the situation.
 Follow any instructions you’re given and stay with the person until help arrives.

 Monitor the person’s breathing and heart rate.
-If their breathing or heart slow dangerously or stop, you may need to begin CPR.
+If it slows dramatically or stops, you may need to begin CPR.
 If you don’t know how to properly perform CPR, ask anyone nearby if they have the appropriate training and inform them about the situation.

 FAQs About Valium Overdose